Alvarezsauridae: Description

 Size comparison of several parvicursorines: Parvicursor remotus (green), Ceratonykus oculatus (red), Shuvuuia deserti (blue), and Mononykus olecranus (violet).

-Alvarezsaurids ranged from 50 cm to 2 m in length, although some possible members may have been larger, including the European Heptasteornis that may have reached 2.5 m long.
-Fossils attributed to alvarezsaurids have also been found in North and South America and Asia, and range in age from about 86 to 66 million years ago.
+Alvarezsaurids ranged from 50 cm to 2 m in length, although some possible members may have been larger, including the dubious European alvarezsaurid Heptasteornis that may have reached 2.5 m long.

 Feathers

-At least one specimen of alvarezsaurid, from the species Shuvuuia deserti, preserved down-like, feathery, integumental structures covering the fossil.
+At least one specimen of alvarezsaurid, from the species Shuvuuia deserti, preserved down-like, feathery integumental structures covering the fossil.
 Schweitzer et al. (1999) subjected these filaments to microscopic, morphological, mass spectrometric, and immunohistochemical studies and found that they consisted of beta-keratin, which is the primary protein in feathers.